rocktronica/OneFileCMS/readme.markdown

 ## Credit, License, Et Cetera

-Written in PHP, JavaScript, XHTML and CSS.
+Written in PHP, JavaScript, HTML and CSS.

 Available under the MIT and BSD license.